Meadosc/haxo/Readme.md

 ![haxo](haxo.jpg)

-List deb, rpms, pip and npm packages installed in a docker image.
+List deb, rpm, pip and npm packages installed in a docker image.